MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/prototype-azure-cli-reference-network.md

 > [!NOTE]
 > >
-> This prototype for `az network` is a service reference landing page that replaces the following group / summary reference pages:
+> This prototype for `az network` is a **service reference landing page** that will be the URL in any `Azure Network\Subservice\Reference\Azure CLI` TOC
+>
+> This single page combines all references for `az network` providing a single view to answer the question **What Azure CLI options do I have for Azure Networking?**
+>
+> az network is currently spread across multiple summary pages, such as these:
 >
 > 1. [Core reference list](/cli/azure/network?view=azure-cli-latest) for Azure Networks
 > 1. Separate [Extension firewall](/cli/azure/ext/azure-firewall/?view=azure-cli-latest)